Frequently Asked Questions Regarding the MFA Program

-No, we do not have any established quotas or guidelines regarding how many graduate students are working in a specific medium.
+No, we do not have any guidelines regarding how many graduate students are working in a specific medium.
 At any given time, we have graduate students who are working in painting, drawing, printmaking, digital processes, or any combination of these media.
-Our goal is to enroll the strongest applicants regardless of medium.

 Is it possible for graduate students to pursue investigations in other media while enrolled in Painting + Printmaking?

 Yes.
-While it is expected that all of our graduate students have a strong interest in and understanding of two-dimensional media, it is quite common for our students to work in other forms.
-Currently there are graduate students in Painting + Printmaking who are also exploring sculpture, installation, video, and performance.
+While it is expected that all of our graduate students have a strong interest in and understanding of two-dimensional media, it is common for our students to work in other forms.
+Currently there are graduate students in Painting + Printmaking who are also making sculpture, installation, and video.